com-480-data-visualization/com-480-project-worldwideweebz/Process_book.md

 ## Architecture

 The composable nature of React components allows us to naturally separate our implementation in distinct modules.
-We make heavy use of [Higher-Order Components](https://reactjs.org/docs/higher-order-components.html) which allow us to easily extend any other component by wrapping it into a function call.
+We make heavy use of [Higher-Order Components](https://reactjs.org/docs/higher-order-components.html) which allow us to easily extend any other component with custom capabilities with chained function calls.
 We describe here the file structure of the project in the `app/src` root directory:

 - `App.js`: The entry point of our React application.
 It declares the router of pages and augments its components.
 - `Config.js`: Global configuration with lifecycle-aware hooks, which allows us to filter the displayed data.